Selecting The Best Coffee Beans On The Market In 2020

 So please - disregard all your pre-conceptions about beans having strength.

-Now - to provide more flavour in a plunger infusion (or extraction) we would recommend coffees that exhibit more intensity with high flavour - such as African coffee beans from Kenya or Ethiopia, or the Colombia and Guatemala coffees.
+Now - to provide more flavour in a plunger infusion (or extraction) we would recommend coffees that exhibit more intensity with higher flavour (and by default acids) - such as African coffee beans from Kenya or Ethiopia, or the Colombia and Guatemala coffees.

-Due to the brew method of plunger requiring longer contact with the ground coffee particles, the acidity levels are not as critical as in an espresso extraction.
+Due to the brew method of plunger requiring longer contact with the ground coffee particles and lower pressure levels to release the "coffee oils", the acidity levels are not as critical as in an espresso extraction.

-Coffee beans with a long finish are best suited to plunger.
+Coffee beans with a long finish are best suited when wanting plunger or the best filter coffee beans.
+Finish is refered to as after-taste, a persistence.

 Again, it is necessary to look for coffees that have high flavour and long finish.